isaac-sim/IsaacLab/docs/source/setup/installation.rst

 .. caution::

-   While the framework contains backwards compatibility for Isaac Sim 2022.2.1, we recommend using the latest Isaac Sim 2023.1.0-hotfix.1 release.
+   While the framework contains some backwards compatibility for Isaac Sim 2022.2.1, we recommend using the latest Isaac Sim 2023.1 release.
 This release contains various improvements on the simulation side, and is the recommended version to use with Orbit.

    For more information, please refer to the